GesangPJ/kasbon-js/README.md

 ### Changelog

-- Build means it's safe to build the project
+_Build means it's safe to build the project_
+_Preview means the build version still have bugs_

 ### v1.0.7-PREVIEW